WMJF-CD: History

-Programming

-As of 2021, WMJF-CD carries the entire Ion Television schedule.
-The station no longer broadcasts local student programming.
+On June 28, 2024, the signal was shut down to upgrade the signal in preparations for the addition of MeTV Toons.

 WMJFNow

 WMJFNow was launched in August 2006, after a beta run the previous spring.
 The program is run using Google Video.
 WMJFNow is the creation of webmaster and station president, Christopher Taydus with help from many station members including Josh Eisenberg, Joe Achard and Diego Torres.
 It was created to help find a new audience for the station.
 Taydus was quoted as saying, "I have a friend who goes to Northeastern who has been watching our sitcom Film School.
 We've even had guys from other countries watching."
 When asked about the numbers that some shows were receiving, Josh Eisenberg said, "In the college television market those are incredible numbers to be receiving.
 It used to be just a five-mile radius, and now anyone can see it."